DHTMLX/docs-suite/docs/grid/api/grid_subrow_config.md

 });
 ~~~

-- a subrow with a subGrid
+- a sub-row with a subGrid

 ~~~jsx {7-16}
 const grid = new dhx.Grid("grid_container", {